psymeon/spree_contact_us/README.md

 Please report any bugs or feature requests to the Github issues page @ https://github.com/jdutil/spree_contact_us/issues

+## Testing

+Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.

+    $ bundle
+    $ bundle exec rake test_app
+    $ bundle exec rspec spec

+## TODO

+* Modify settings within the admin
+* Add new language translations

 ## CONTRIBUTING

 In the spirit of [free software](http://www.fsf.org/licensing/essays/free-sw.html), **everyone** is encouraged to help improve this project.